rlumpcoursera/RCleanDataProj/CodeBook.md

   * Merge subject data sets found in subject_train.txt and subject_test.txt files
   * Merge the activites data set found in Y_train.txt and Y_test.txt data
   * Give activities "english" names (ie. 1 => WALKING)
-  * Aggregate merged std and mean dataset by applying mean (ie calculate average) and groupng in rows by the merged subject and actvites data sets
+  * Aggregate merged std and mean dataset by applying mean (ie calculate average) and grouping in rows by the merged subject and actvites data sets
   * Give column names that are derived from feature.txt but are in an "R language friendly" formats (ie. dot notation) and also prepend each with "Avg" to indicate resultant calculation displayed

 # Codebook